Linux Mint V Windows 10

 As a result, there is a quite steep learning curve in making the move between the two.

 All things considered, Windows appears to have taken several steps backwards.
-Okay, so they have supplied the stubs to download and install Office, but to retain it, it has to be paid for – and it’s not cheap.
+Okay, so they have supplied the stubs to download and install Office, but to retain it, it has to be paid for—and it’s not cheap.

 With the changes that have been implemented, many of us need time to get acquainted with this version; time to re-learn something we have been perfectly comfortable with for over twenty years.

-The Mint interface looks like a version of Windows I am familiar with.
+The Mint interface looks more like a version of Windows I am familiar with.
 The designers of the themes seem to have drawn from and continued with the long-established principals of that form of interface.
 So for someone like me, Mint’s front end makes me feel comfortable.
 The main menu with its compartmentalised groups of applications, is something that seems to be have been lost in the latest versions of Windows.
 This makes things very difficult to find if you’re not intimately familiar with all the routines and how to get to them.

 Not so in Mint, so making the change from Windows to Mint for this section anyway, was for me very simple.
+Even my wife who’s not as literate as I am with computers has found the jump from Windows to Mint, much easier than I had ever expected.

 Despite the similarity of elements in Mint to elements in Windows, there are some behavioural differences but nothing that’s difficult to get to grips with really quickly.
-This is not unexpected considering Mint is a completely different platform.
+This is not unexpected considering Mint is a completely different beast.

 By Version 7, windows had an impressive line-up of software applications bundled in its releases.
 There was a text editor, Rich Text editor, calendar, sophisticated calculator, simple graphics package, multimedia packages including one where you could edit videos together and one that you could use to run a TV card.
 In addition, there were also games, though sadly, Pinball never reappeared.
 There were also system tools for defragmentation, copying to optical drives or other mass storage devices.